Walking on Air (Katy Perry song)

 "Walking on Air" is a song recorded by American singer Katy Perry for her fourth studio album, Prism (2013), included as its fourth track.
+The song was written by Perry, alongside Adam Baptiste, Caméla Leierth, and the song's producers Klas Åhlund and Max Martin.
 It was released to digital retailers on September 30, 2013, by Capitol Records, as the record's second promotional single, following the release of "Dark Horse".
 The song was part of a poll promoted by Pepsi, along with "Dark Horse", where fans could vote for which song they wanted to become the first promotional single from Prism.
 Inspired by CeCe Peniston and Crystal Waters, "Walking on Air" is a deep house and disco song influenced by 1990s Eurodance.

+Upon the release of Prism, the song received mixed reviews.
 Music critics felt "Walking on Air" was a catchy track, but were ambivalent towards its musical composition.
 The track entered multiple charts, reaching the top 20 in Canada, Ireland, Italy, New Zealand, and Spain as well as the top 30 in Belgium and France.
+The song was also certified Gold by the Australian Recording Industry Association (ARIA) and Recorded Music NZ (RMNZ).
 Perry promoted "Walking on Air" with several live performances, including at the 2013 iTunes Festival and Saturday Night Live.